JavierMarro/CuraNook/README.md

 #### - Set up environment variables

-Create a new `.env` file in the root directory or rename the `.env.example` file and add your Harvard Museums API key:
+Create a new `.env` file in the root directory or rename the current `.env.example` file and add your Harvard Museums API key:

 ```env
 VITE_HARVARD_MUSEUMS_API_KEY=your_harvard_api_key_here